Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: DATASETS AND EVALUATION METRICS

-\paragraph{\textbf{SWDD}\cite{cai2023depression}} The Sina Weibo Depression Dataset (SWDD) contains samples of depressed and non-depressed users and is collected through the official API provided by Sina Weibo.
-The data in this dataset consists of three parts: the user's personal information, the history of tweets (including timestamps, image data), and a symptom description table (whether there are e.g., depression, panic components in the tweets, etc.).
-The data labeled depressed users according to a set of labeling criteria proposed in the source article.
-The dataset is suitable for binary depression prediction.
+\textbf{SWDD}\cite{cai2023depression}: This dataset contains samples of depressed and non-depressed users.
+The data in this dataset consists of three parts: the user's personal information, the history of tweets, and a symptom description table.
+The dataset is suitable for binary depression detection.

-\paragraph{\textbf{WU3D}\cite{wang2020multitask}} The Weibo User Depression Detection Dataset (WU3D) includes samples of normal and depressed users obtained through the official Weibo API.
-It contains user profile information and historical tweets (including timestamp and image data).
-It is worth noting that all samples identified as depressed were manually labeled by expert data annotators and subsequently validated by psychologists and psychiatrists.
-The dataset is suitable for binary depression prediction.
+\textbf{WU3D}\cite{wang2020multitask}: This dataset includes samples of normal and depressed users.
+It contains user profile information and historical tweets.
+All samples identified as depressed were manually labeled by expert data annotators and subsequently validated by psychologists and psychiatrists.
+The dataset is suitable for binary depression detection.